- Outdoor Recreation

 Cars Off The Road On Lone Mountain Trail | Photo: D. Lennon

-In SW Montana, there are huge stretches of road that travel through remote mountains where you cannot rely on cell phone service.
-When the temps drop and the roads get slick, accidents can happen.
+In SW Montana, there are long stretches of road that travel through remote mountains where you cannot rely on cell phone service.
+When the temperatures drop and the roads get slick, accidents happen.

 Whether you run off the road during a blizzard, break down on a snowy forest service road, run into a long term traffic jam while cruising home from Bozeman, or blow a tire in the middle of the night while driving on Highway 191 through Yellowstone National Park, you’re far from help in remote and wild country.
 In the event of an emergency, you could be stuck for extended periods of time in cold and wintry weather conditions.